woai3c/self-learning-english/docs/qa/fe/fe-engineering.md

 ## What is front-end engineering?
 What benefits does it bring?

-Front-end engineering is the application of software engineering principles and methodologies to front-end development.
-In other words, the goal of front-end engineering is to improve the quality of front-end software, increase team development efficiency, and reduce development costs.
-More specifically, setting team specifications, build packaging, performance optimization, and CI/CD can all be considered part of front-end engineering, as they fundamentally aim to enhance development efficiency and software quality.
+Well, front-end engineering is basically about applying software engineering principles to front-end development.
+You know, the main goal is to improve our code quality, boost team efficiency, and reduce development costs.
+More specifically, it covers things like setting up team standards, build and packaging processes, performance optimization, and CI/CD - all these are part of front-end engineering because they help us work better and deliver better quality code.

 <details>
 <summary>查看中文</summary>